Halke1986/starsector-ai-tweaks/README.md

 is global, affecting all automated ship in the player's fleet.
 If no specific personality is configured, the automated ships will default to aggressive behavior, instead of the vanilla reckless.

-### 2. Finisher Beam Protocol hull mod ###
+### 2. Finisher Beam Protocol hullmod ###

-A hull mod that changes how ship AI uses several beam weapons:
+A hullmod that changes how ship AI uses several beam weapons:

 ![finisher beam protocol](https://raw.githubusercontent.com/Halke1986/starsector-ai-tweaks/master/images/finisher_beam_protocol.png)